 - Azure AD Application Gallery: Mapbox SAML app in the Marketplace

 - Tutorial: Azure Active Directory SSO integration with Mapbox

 - OneLogin App Store: A Mapbox SAML app is available.
 Login to your OneLogin portal, navigate to the Administration panel, click "Browse app catalogue", and search for "Mapbox".

 Learn how to enable SAML Single Sign-on (SSO) to connect Mapbox accounts to Okta and other enterprise-grade identity solutions.

-If there is not a Mapbox SAML application available in your IdP, you can create a custom SAML app for Mapbox.
+You can create a custom SAML app for Mapbox if there is not a Mapbox SAML application available in your IdP.
 The setup workflow and terminology used by each identity provider can be unique, but there are general themes:

-- Login to the Mapbox account you want to set up with SSO authentication, navigate to the SSO setup page
+- Login to the Mapbox account you want to set up with SSO authentication

 - In your identity provider (IdP), create a new SAML application

 - Copy and paste the required details in the Configure your identity provider section of the Mapbox SSO setup page into your IdP’s configuration workflow

 - Create a custom attribute within your app that will pass the required user roles from your IdP to Mapbox in the SAML assertion.